• Skip to main content

 14 grams active-dry yeast, 250 milliliters milk

-500 grams all purpose flour
+500 grams all-purpose flour

-75 grams sugar, 1 teaspoon pure vanilla extract, 75 grams butter, 7 grams salt, 1 egg, ½ lemon
+75 grams granulated sugar, 1 teaspoon pure vanilla extract, 75 grams butter, 7 grams salt, 1 egg, ½ lemon

 Shape and Decorate